akhi9550/ZSOXIAL-SOCIAL-MEDIA-BACKEND-REST-API/README.md

 - **OTP Verification**: Twilio API is integrated for OTP verification.
 - **Refresh Tokens**: Enhances security and extends user sessions using refresh tokens.

+## Getting Started

+To run the project locally, you can follow these steps:

+1. Clone the repository.
+2. Set up your environment with the required dependencies, including Golang, PostgreSQL, Docker, and Wire.
+3. Configure your environment variables (e.g., database credentials, AWS keys, Twilio credentials).
+4. Build and run the project.